-Sometimes your locked-in premium players are not working out.
-Other times you encounter Blank/Double-Gameweeks or an irresistible run of fixtures.
-Whatever the case may be, you need an exit strategy for the players you originally planned on locking in for the season.
-That’s where your Wildcards come in.
+Sometimes you’re locked-in premium players are not working out.
+Other times you encounter Blank/Double Gameweeks or an irresistible run of fixtures.
+Whatever the case may be, you need an exit strategy.
+That is where your Wildcards come in.

 Phew!
 That was a lot to take in.
-Let me break all of that down into four easy steps.
+Let me break all of that down into four simple steps.

-- Select four to six premium players who you can trust for long stretches of the season, including one or two good captain options.
+- Select four to five premium FPL players who you can trust for long stretches of the season, including a couple good captain options.